blableblup/gofish/README.md

 * If there are multiple records with the same weight for the "Biggest / Smallest fish per type" leaderboards, only the player who caught it the earliest is displayed.

+* The "Smallest fish per type" and "Averageweight" leaderboards do not include fish you get from releasing and squirrels, because they do not show their weight in the catch message.
+(There were three squirrels which had their weight all set to be the same, they will show up there)

 ## About the data

-* The program currently only works for Twitch chats.
-Fish caught before the justlog instance was added to the chat are not included, nor are fish caught in Twitch whispers or on Discord.
+* The program parses the logs of gofishgame (or supibot for older data) and then inserts the fish and the tournament results into a postgresql database.
+Fish from Twitch whispers, from Discord and fish caught before the justlog instance was added to the chat are not included.
 (To see which chats are being covered look here: [config](https://github.com/blableblup/gofish/blob/main/config.json))

-* The program parses the logs of gofishgame (or supibot for older data) and then inserts the fish and the tournament results into a postgresql database.

 * The logs are probably not fully complete in most cases, but they should contain the vast majority of fish.